dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * lifetime of method variables is method execution, and when method is returned, all variables are cleared from the stack.
 But lambda/class may outlive the method, they may be returned and continue to live after method returned.
 In this case having non-final method variables may be confusing.
 Moreover, lambda/class create new scope, and copy values.
 So if we pass non-final method variables to lambda/class, it's confusing what should happen with them, if we are changing them inside lambda/class.
 For this reason to avoid confusion there is hard requirement to use either final or effectively final variables inside lambda/class

 ###### Anonymous classes
-Anonymous classes - can be created out of interface/(abstract)class by implementing class body on the fly.
+Anonymous classes - can be created out of interface/abstract/concrete classes by implementing class body on the fly.
 They can't:
 * extends other classes or implement interfaces
-* add constructors
+* add constructors - constructors must have a name, and an anonymous class has no name (yet you can define instance initializers)
 * have static fields (yet they can have final static fields)
 * have static methods (both final & non-final)